-• With criminal intent to receive any proceeds derived, directly or indirectly, from a pattern of racketeering activity or through the collection of an unlawful debt26 to use or invest, whether
+With criminal intent to receive any proceeds derived, directly or indirectly, from a pattern of racketeering activity or through the collection of an unlawful debt27 to use or invest, whether

-17 While a first degree misdemeanor may include a fine up to \$1,000, some level three violations impose a minimum fine.
+18 While a first degree misdemeanor may include a fine up to \$1,000, some level three violations impose a minimum fine.
 Such fine is not in addition to the fine for committing the misdemeanor offense.

-18 A first degree misdemeanor is punishable by up to one year in county jail and a \$1,000 fine.
+19 A first degree misdemeanor is punishable by up to one year in county jail and a \$1,000 fine.
 Ss.
 775.082 and 775.083, F.S.

-21 A third degree felony is punishable by up to five years imprisonment and a \$5,000 fine.
+22 A third degree felony is punishable by up to five years imprisonment and a \$5,000 fine.
 Ss.
 775.082 and 775.083, F.S.

-24 The offenses listed under s.
+25 The offenses listed under s.
 895.02(8), F.S., include violations of specified Florida laws (e.g., Medicaid fraud, workers' compensation fraud, human trafficking, kidnapping, and drug offenses), as well as any conduct defined as "racketeering activity" in 18 U.S.C. § 1961.

-25 At least one of such incidents of racketeering conduct must have occurred after October 1, 1977, and the last incident of racketeering conduct must have occurred within five years after a prior incident.
+26 At least one of such incidents of racketeering conduct must have occurred after October 1, 1977, and the last incident of racketeering conduct must have occurred within five years after a prior incident.
 S. 895.02(7), F.S.

-26 "Unlawful debt" means any money or other thing of value constituting principal or interest of a debt that is legally unenforceable in this state in whole or in part because the debt was incurred or contracted in violation of specified Florida laws (e.g., various gambling
+27 "Unlawful debt" means any money or other thing of value constituting principal or interest of a debt that is legally unenforceable in this state in whole or in part because the debt was incurred or contracted in violation of specified Florida laws (e.g., various gambling offenses) as well as any gambling activity in violation of federal law or in the business of lending money at a rate usurious under state or federal law.
+S. 895.02(12), F.S.

-- directly or indirectly, any part of such proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise.27 - Through a pattern of racketeering activity or through the collection of an unlawful debt, to acquire or maintain, directly or indirectly, any interest in or control of any enterprise or real property. - Employed by, or associated with, any enterprise to conduct or participate, directly or indirectly, in such enterprise through a pattern of racketeering activity or the collection of an unlawful debt. - To conspire or endeavor to violate any of the previously-described activity.
+- directly or indirectly, any part of such proceeds, or the proceeds derived from the investment or use thereof, in the acquisition of any title to, or any right, interest, or equity in, real property or in the establishment or operation of any enterprise.28 - Through a pattern of racketeering activity or through the collection of an unlawful debt, to acquire or maintain, directly or indirectly, any interest in or control of any enterprise or real property. - Employed by, or associated with, any enterprise to conduct or participate, directly or indirectly, in such enterprise through a pattern of racketeering activity or the collection of an unlawful debt. - To conspire or endeavor to violate any of the previously-described activity.

 A person convicted of any of the activities outlined in s.
-895.03, F.S., commits a first degree felony, 28 and may be subject to a number of civil remedies including forfeiture to the state of all property, including money, if the property is intended for use in the course of, derived from, or realized through acts in violation of the Florida RICO Act.29
+895.03, F.S., commits a first degree felony,29 and may be subject to a number of civil remedies including forfeiture to the state of all property, including money, if the property is intended for use in the course of, derived from, or realized through acts in violation of the Florida RICO Act.30

 In Bowden v.
-State, the Supreme Court of Florida considered the definition of "pattern of racketeering" activity" in s.
-895.02(7), F.S., construing the statutory definition to not only require "similarity and interrelatedness of racketeering activities," but also "proof that a continuity of a particular criminal activity exists."30 The court in Bowden reasoned that requiring continuity of criminal activity ensures that RICO prosecutions are of professional or career criminals and not individuals who have committed minor crimes.31
+State, the Supreme Court of Florida considered the definition of "pattern of racketeering activity" in s.
+895.02(7), F.S., construing the statutory definition to not only require "similarity and interrelatedness of racketeering activities," but also "proof that a continuity of a particular criminal activity exists."31 The court in Bowden reasoned that requiring continuity of criminal activity ensures that RICO prosecutions are of professional or career criminals and not individuals who have committed minor crimes.32